For an author or publisher, there are so many ways to promote your book.

 But sometimes it is very simple book promotion changes that can make a big difference to your book sales potential.

-Often the common problems with online book promotion is that it can become repetitive and potential book buyers become advertising immune to your promotional plan.
+Often the common problems with online book promotion are that it can become repetitive and potential book buyers become advertising immune to your promotional plan.

 The problem of repetition is especially the case on Facebook and Twitter.

 If you are using social media to promote your book, it might well be time to think about creating alternatives that you can post to create more variety and interest.

 In an earlier post, I wrote about Five Ideas To Promote Your Book, which you may also want to read to give you other free promotional ideas.